ji2kz8x8xu/2024Fall-DS-HW/README.md

 # 2024Fall-DS-HW

-# Root README

-This project includes 4 data structure assignments from two semesters, numbered DS1ex02 to DS1ex05.
+### This project includes 4 data structure assignments from two semesters, numbered DS1ex02 to DS1ex05.
 Each assignment is placed in a separate folder, with source code and corresponding README attached for easy maintenance and explanation.

 ## file structure